valtix-security/terraform-provider-valtix/docs/resources/profile_urlfilter.md

 * `url_filter_list` - (Required) One or more `url_list` resources, where each resource is a row in the URL Filter List (maximum of 64 resources).
 Structure [defined below](#url-filter-list).
 * `uncategorized_url_filter` - (Required) Uncategorized URL Filter action for any URL that does not match the URLs defined in the `url_filter_list` resource and is not represented by any vendor category (whether specified or not).
 Structure [defined below](#uncategorized-url-filter).
 * `default_url_filter` - (Required) Default URL Filter action for any URL that does not match the URLs defined in the `url_filter_list` resource or is not matched by the `uncategorized_url_filter` resource (if specified).
 This should be the last resource specified in the list of resources.
 Structure [defined below](#default-url-filter).
+* `deny_response` - (Optional) Specifies the HTTP response message to return back to the client when the URL is denied.
+This response is in addition to the `return_status` response code that is specified for each URL Filter List (`url_filter_list`) block.

 ## URL Filter List
 * `url_list` - (Required) List of strings (maximum of 64 strings).
 Applicable values: URLs or Perl Compatible Regular Expression (PCRE) patterns.
 Structure [defined below](#url-list).